cubeta-io/cubeta-starter/readme.md

 if you have translations for a specific model then you need to hit yes <br>
 _(for that when the model command asked you about cubeta-init command)_

-**note:** if you ran this command and and your choice was to have multi actors then on each created model an output will ask you about its controller actor and based on your choice the route for this controller will placed in the compitable route file</p>
+**note:** if you ran this command and your choice was to have multi actors then on each created model an output will ask you about its controller actor and based on your choice the route for this controller will be placed in the compatible route file</p>

 <h1 id="created-classes-and-files">Created Classes And Files</h1>